haomianzheng/IETF-ACTN-YANG-Model/draft/ccamp/otn-topo/draft-ietf-ccamp-otn-topo-yang.md

 technologies such as the Optical Transport Networks (OTN) or packet transport such as provided by the MPLS-Transport Profile (MPLS-TP).

-This document defines a data model of an OTN topology, using YANG
+This document defines a data model of an OTN topology, using YANG version 1.1
 {{!RFC7950}}.
 The model can be used by an application communicating with a transport controller.
 Furthermore, it can be used by an application for the following purposes (but not limited to):